 4. Pack protein foods.

 Forget sweet, empty snacks that will keep your kids asking for more and permanently on a sugar high.
-Instead, opt for protein-based snacks that will keep their tummies satisfied longer.
+Instead, opt for protein-based healthy snacks that will keep their tummies satisfied longer.
 I carry trail mix packets and peanut butter crackers in my purse and in the car I fill up our cooler with yogurt, string cheese and multigrain crackers.
 I’ve also found when it comes to giving kids something sweet; a lollipop lasts a lot longer than chewy candies (about 20 miles more!).

 5. Make lunch your main meal.